Azure-Samples/app-service-dotnet-manage-functions/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Functions using C# #

  Azure App Service basic sample for managing function apps.
   - Create 3 function apps under the same new app service plan:
     - 1, 2 are in the same resource group, 3 in a different one
     - 1, 3 are under the same consumption plan, 2 under a basic app service plan
   - List function apps
   - Delete a function app

 ## Running this Sample ##